 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This shortage is because of several things, including an aging workforce and competition from other industries.
-Many younger people also pursue college degrees rather than a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
+This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?